 Table of Contents

-5: Rights of Nature: The Relationship Between Water and People
+Chapter 5: Rights of Nature: The Relationship between Water and People by Cameron La Follette

-Chapter 8: Water Insecurities in Two African-American Communities
+Chapter 8: Water Insecurities in Two African American Communities by Lynette de Silva

-Chapter 9: A Global Water Solution: An Example of The Sustainable Development Goal Target 6.5
+Chapter 9: A Global Water Solution: An Example of the Sustainable Development Goal Target 6.5 by Melissa McCracken

 Lynette de Silva co-directors the Program in Water Conflict Management and Transformation, at Oregon State University.
 She teaches courses in water resources management; and, transforming water conflicts.
 She has acted as a consultant to United Nations Educational, Scientific and Cultural Organization (UNESCO), offering training to senior water professionals.
 Over the past 20 years, she has worked in areas emphasizing water resources and land management practices.
 In 2019, de Silva co-authored the book entitled, "Resolving Environmental Conflicts: Principles and Concepts," the third edition, through CRC Taylor and Francis Publishers.

 Chris Maser spent over 25 years as a research scientist in natural history and ecology in forest, shrub steppe, subarctic, desert, coastal, and agricultural settings.
-I have lived, worked, consulted, and/or lectured in: Austria • Canada • Chile • Egypt • France • Germany • Japan • Malaysia • Mexico • Nepal • Slovakia • Switzerland • and various settings in the United States.
-Today I am an independent author as well as an international lecturer, facilitator in resolving environmental conflicts, vision statements, and sustainable community development.
-I am also an international consultant in forest ecology and sustainable forestry practices.
+He has lived, worked, consulted, and/or lectured in: Austria • Canada • Chile • Egypt • France • Germany • Japan • Malaysia • Mexico • Nepal • Slovakia • Switzerland • and various settings in the United States.
+Today he is an independent author as well as an international lecturer, facilitator in resolving environmental conflicts, vision statements, and sustainable community development.
+He is also an international consultant in forest ecology and sustainable forestry practices.

 "This helpful workbook teases out some of the deep complexities of water conflicts through rich, wide-ranging, international case studies.
 Anchored by ‘four stages of water conflict transformation,’ the authors offer us a useful framework to expand our thinking about and responses to water conflicts.
 The holistic focus on relationships, culture, governance, and sustainability makes this an especially useful book for practical application as well as academic study."